What is the difference between a finance manager and an accounting manager?

 Whilst you’re gaining experience in this area, you should also look to improve your soft skills, since you’ll be managing a team of people.
 Not everyone who is good at accounting will naturally make a good leader, so brushing up on the other skills that you’ll need to support the team will lead you towards success.

 You’ll also need to be happy giving and receiving feedback.
-Not everyone will work the way that you do, nor will you get everything right the first time, so you should be open to suggestions, as well as being able to give constructive criticism and praise.
+Not every one will work the way that you do, nor will you get everything right the first time, so you should be open to suggestions, as well as being able to give constructive criticism and praise.
 Creating a happy team environment, where everyone pulls together towards deadlines and goals will be vital for success.
 This doesn’t mean that everyone will be your best friend, but you should aim for a good working relationship with your team.

 Having experience in all of the above when you apply for a job will show an employer that you have the right accounting manager skills.